jerometerry/potassium/README.md

 **Hold** - A Hold is an operation on an Event given an initial value, that creates a Behavior with the initial value that updates whenever the Event publishes.

-**Lift** - Lifting is the process of taking a multi-valued function (2 or 3 valued functions in JT.Rx.Net), along with Behaviors for each value of the function, and creating a new Behavior that is computed by evaluating the function with the current values of each of the Behaviors values.
+**Lift** - Lifting is the process of taking a multi-valued function (2 or 3 valued functions in Potassium), along with Behaviors for each value of the function, and creating a new Behavior that is computed by evaluating the function with the current values of each of the Behaviors values.

 A lifted Behavior has the property that if any of the input Behaviors are modified simultaneously, the lifted Behavior should publish only once.